wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 {% include l18n.html %}
 {% include _toc.html %}

-This is implementation of a suggestion I had in <a target="_blank" href="https://www.linkedin.com/pulse/how-shine-coding-challenges-wilson-mar-/">my article on "How to shine at coding challenges"</a>:
+This is implementation of suggestions in <a target="_blank" href="https://www.linkedin.com/pulse/how-shine-coding-challenges-wilson-mar-/">my article on "How to shine at coding challenges"</a>:

+> It's no longer impressive to have open-source libraries under your name.
+Concern about malicious libraries and their unsecure transitive dependencies has forced products such as Walmart Labs' <a target="_blank" href="https://github.com/hapijs">Hapi.js</a> to <a target="_blank" href="https://hapi.dev/#security">not use any external libraries</a>.

-> Most sample code lacks security, editing, internationalization, etc. So with some friends I created coding that has various features all working together in one program file, from this GitHub repository:
+Most sample code lacks security, editing, internationalization, etc. So, along with some friends, we created this repo containing coding that has various features all (safely) working together in one program file:

    <ul><a target="_blank" href="https://github.com/wilsonmar/python-samples.git">https://github.com/wilsonmar/python-samples</a>
    </ul>

-This page contains commentary which references code in that repos, which contain these files:
+This page contains "deep-dive" commentary which references code in that repos, which contain these files:

    * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/api-sample.py"><strong>api-sample.py</strong></a> - the star of this show - <a href="#TheCoding">the coding</a>